-In the Create Key Vault page, enter a name for the key vault, and create a resource group in the region you want for your Batch account.
+- In the Create key vault page, enter a name for the Key Vault, and create a new resource group in the same region you want for your Batch account.
 Leave the remaining settings at default values, then select Create.

-When creating the Batch account in user subscription mode, use the resource group for the key vault.
-Specify User subscription as the pool allocation mode, select the key vault, and check the box to grant Azure Batch access to the key vault.
+When creating the Batch account in user subscription mode, specify User subscription as the pool allocation mode, select the Key Vault you created, and check the box to grant Azure Batch access to the Key Vault.

-If you prefer to grant access to the key vault manually, go to the Access policies section of the key vault and select Add Access Policy.
+If you prefer to grant access to the Key Vault manually, go to the Access policies section of the Key Vault and select Add Access Policy.
 Select the link next to Select principal and search for Microsoft Azure Batch (Application ID ddbf3205-c6bd-46ae-8127-60eb93363864).
-Select that principal, then configure the Secret permissions using the drop down menu.
+Select that principal, then configure the Secret permissions using the drop-down menu.
 Azure Batch must be given a minimum of Get, List, Set, and Delete permissions.
 For Key Vaults with soft-delete enabled, Azure Batch must also be given Recover permission.

 Configure subscription quotas

 For user subscription Batch accounts, core quotas must be set manually.
 Standard Batch core quotas do not apply to accounts in user subscription mode, and the quotas in your subscription for regional compute cores, per-series compute cores, and other resources are used and enforced.

 - In the Azure portal, select your user subscription mode Batch account to display its settings and properties.